 ⭐ Why this fruit tea is so good

-- Fruity and fun: this pomegranate tea is so flavourful, with a kick of spice from the ginger.
+- Fruity and fun: this pomegranate tea is so flavorful from the sweet and tart fruit, with a kick of spice from the ginger.

-- Easy to make: a real treat that doesn't take too much time.
+- Easy to make: a real treat that doesn't take too much time and comes together on the stovetop - no coffee machine needed!

 ☕ Ingredients